 When college students do not complete college, this leads to a lack of talent for careers and opportunities to earn salaries to create generational wealth opportunities.
-These college dropouts earn 35% less on average compared to college graduates, and also are twice as likely to be unemployed.
-In order to have successful leadership in corporations that create jobs, at a minimum these companies require graduates that possess critical thinking and problem solving skills.
+These college dropouts earn 35% less on average compared to college graduates and also are twice as likely to be unemployed.
+In order to have successful leadership in corporations that create jobs, at a minimum, these companies require graduates that possess critical thinking and problem solving skills.

-When college dropouts are unemployed, this leads to a continuation of low income communities.
+When college dropouts are unemployed, this leads to continued low income communities.
 Without gainful employment, many communities are not able to obtain the necessary salaries and wages to build wealth which continues to affect families for multiple generations.
 In addition, the debt accumulated through student loans becomes too significant to repay which prevents home ownership.
 Home ownership is a primary asset for minority communities.
 By graduation from college, these students are able to increase their lifetime earnings, which helps improve the communities where they will live.

 Without the financial support from organizations, corporations, community, and individuals, the BLF Foundation vision of supporting the retention, development, and graduation of minority college students would not be achievable.
-Every donor on this list is a partner in developing a brighter future for countless college students.
+Every donor is a partner in developing a brighter future for countless college students.
 Scholarship donations deliver a very important message to students — it portrays the importance our donors place on education.
 We appreciate your commitment, generosity and advocacy for education through your gifts to the BLF Foundation.

 more likely for college dropouts to be unemployed, compared to college graduates.